 816 Third Street, NW

-The United Church in NW Washington DC
+The United Church in Northwest Washington DC

 The United Church has roots in the Foggy Bottom neighborhood of Washington DC since 1834 as the former German United Evangelical Concordia Church which was founded by a group of German immigrants.
 The second and current church building was built on the same site in 1891.
 In 1975, the Concordia United Church of Christ and Union United Methodist Church combined to become a union congregation known as The United Church.
 The church is reconciling, open and affirming that offers worship, spiritual growth, and opportunities for fellowship in English and German.